medaqueno/boilerwork/Readme.md

 ./vendor/bin/phpunit --color --testdox tests
 ```

 A pre-commit git hook exists, and has been moved to git repository.
-Execute:
+Execute (only works if git > 2.9.0):
 ```sh
 git config --local core.hooksPath .githooks/
 ```